helenaferdy/helenaferdy.github.io/_posts/2023-10-16-forti-s2s-vpn.md

 <br>

-## What is Site to Site IPSec VPN?

 A Site-to-Site IPSec VPN is a secure network connection that links two or more separate networks or sites over the internet with IPSec VPN Ecrypted Traffic

 <br>